Tim Paul

 Tim Paul (born 1950) is a member of the Hesquiaht tribe from the Nuu-Chah-Nulth first nation.
-He is a master carver from Esperanza Inlet British Columbia.
+He is a master carver from Esperanza Inlet, British Columbia, Canada.
 He was the senior carver at the Royal British Columbia Museum until 1992 when he left to oversee an indigenous education program for the Port Alberni school board on Vancouver Island.

 Early life

 Tim Paul was born in Esperanza Inlet.
 At the age of 11 he was suspected to have contracted tuberculosis and was sent to the Nanaimo Indian Hospital for treatment.
 While at the hospital he met a man who carved model totem poles.
 The man gave him a small carving knife and a piece of cedar and that is when he created his first carving.
 Paul attended Indian Residential school, where he lost much of his ability to speak his Indigenous language fluently.
 Recognizing the importance of language and the oral stories of the Nuu-Chah-Nulth people many of his carvings are created to honor the themes of language and story.